Tuesday, 6 November 2018

 The EIGRP convergence is the process when going active on a route is sometimes also by the name of the underlying algorithm, diffusing update algorithm (DUAL).

-When a successor path is lost and there is no feasible successor is identified, EIGRP router sends out the queries on all interfaces in an attempt to identify an alternate path.
+When a successor path is lost and there is no feasible successor is identified, the EIGRP router sends out queries on all interfaces in an attempt to identify an alternate path.
 EIGRP routers don’t select the successor until the EIGRP router receives a reply to all queries.
-When a router has received a reply for all its query messages, that router can safely use the best of the routes confirmed to be loop free.
-The process can and does work well in many cases, often converging to a new route is less than 10 seconds.
+When a router has received a reply for all its query messages, that router can safely use the best of the routes confirmed to be loop-free.
+The process can and does work well in many cases, often converging to a new route in less than 10 seconds.
 If a reply is missing for 3 minutes, the router becomes stuck in active (SIA).
-In that case, it reset the neighbor relationship with the neighbors that did not reply to queries.
+In that case, it reset the neighbor's relationship with the neighbors that did not reply to queries.

-To limit the scope of queries, there is two tools we use stub routers and route summarization this us to reduce the work performed by the DUAL and the scope of queries messages.
+To limit the scope of queries, there are two tools: stub routers and route summarization this us to reduce the work performed by the DUAL and the scope of query messages.

 EIGRP STUB